A Penny Well Spent

 ‘I can go get you some if you like?’

 The hero and the old man sat in silence for a while.
 Faucet watched the nurses walking up and down the room, attending to their patients and chatting amongst themselves.
 At one point he left the old man to sleep while he went and got a sandwich for himself.
-As he returned to the ward, a patient bumped into a young nurse, causing her to drop the jug of water she was carrying.
-Faucet rushed over and helped the nurse up.
+As he returned to the ward, a patient bumped into a young nurse, causing her to drop the jug of water she was carrying and fall over.
 The patient apologised profusely, but the nurse assured him she was alright and that it was an accident.
-Faucet helped the nurse up and one of the patient’s family members took him back to his bed.
+Faucet rushed over and helped the nurse up, while one of the patient’s family members took him back to his bed.

 ‘Are you okay?’
 Faucet asked the nurse.